Can Chickens Eat Rhubarb?

 If your chickens eat large amounts of rhubarb leaves, make sure they have calcium sources available, like crushed oyster shells.

 We’ve covered much about oxalates, but what about the other metabolites?

 The roots and stems of rhubarb contain brown-red chemical compounds called anthraquinones, such as emodin and rhein.
 These are active ingredients used in traditional Chinese medicine.
 They have laxative, antibacterial and anti-inflammatory effects.
 However, long-term consumption is now linked to kidney failure.

 - Emodin is applied as an antiviral compound against SARS-CoV-2, the coronavirus that causes COVID-19.
 It inhibits the formation of the Spike-ACE2 protein.
 The antiviral activity of emodin is also effective against other coronaviruses.
 The avian coronavirus that affects chickens is Infectious Bronchitis Virus (IBV).
 IBV-infected hens will lay much fewer eggs, and the quality of the eggs will drop rapidly.

-- Rhein is used as an antibacterial agent for bacteria found on the upper respiratory tract and on the skin.
+- Rhein is an antibacterial agent for bacteria found on the upper respiratory tract and skin.

 - Parietin (physicion) is a naturally occurring anthraquinone derivative that can slow down the growth of cancer cells.
-Tumors show uncontrolled growth, and parietin stimulates the body mechanisms for programmed cell death (apoptosis).
+Tumors show uncontrolled growth, and parietin stimulates the body’s mechanisms for programmed cell death (apoptosis).

 So far, so good.
 Are there any adverse side effects of anthraquinones in chickens?